ganelson/inform-evolution/proposals/0028-extension-documentation-revisited.md

 then (a) if it contains a line beginning `>` then it is coloured as `transcript`, and otherwise (b) it is coloured as `inform`.

-A backticked code snippet is coloured as `inform` unless it uses two or more backticks to mark it, in which case `plain`.
+A backticked code snippet is coloured as `inform` if it uses a single backtick each side; as `transcript` if it uses two; and as `plain` otherwise.
 Thus:

-	Here we see `a sample of Inform source text`, and here some more computery gibberish: ``malloc(1024)``.
+	Here we see `a sample of Inform source text`, whereas ``EXAMINE SPEC`` is a command, and this is computery gibberish: ```malloc(1024)```.

+It's important to use the double-backtick convention for transcript commands for accessibility reasons: screen-reading software for partially sighted users makes all caps material difficult to follow.

 ### Paste buttons